Anandashram, Kanhangad: Location

 Anandashram is located at a junction on the national highway approximately 5 km from the city of Kanhangad in Kasaragod district, Kerala.
 Visitors to the Ashram during the early decades of its founding describe a view of the Arabian Sea to the left and a vast valley in front of the Ashram.
 The views have since been blocked out by the trees that were planted on what had been a barren hill and by the growth of the town of Kanhangad.
-Around the time of India's independence, visitors speak of an uphill ride in a bullock cart through a sparsely-populated countryside from the Kanhangad railway station to reach Anandashram.
+Around the time of India's independence, visitors speak of an uphill ride in a bullock cart through a sparsely populated countryside from the Kanhangad railway station to reach Anandashram.
 Today, the Ashram abuts a busy road with shops and hospitals and is serviced by local and long-distance buses; it takes about 15 minutes by car or auto rikshaw (tuk tuk) to reach the railway station.
 The nearest airport is in Mangalore, which is two hours away (by road or rail) from the Ashram.

 Swami Ramdas believed that at one time the Manjapati hill was covered by a thick forest in which sadhus and sanyasins performed austerities.
 It was also believed that the hill had been the site of a temple and a tank.
-Anandashram is very close to Nityanandashram, set up by Bhagavan Nityananda of Ganeshpuri, and to Guruvanam, another place of importance in the life of Bhagavan Nityananda.
+Anandashram is close to Nityanandashram, set up by Bhagavan Nityananda of Ganeshpuri, and to Guruvanam, another place of importance in the life of Bhagavan Nityananda.

 Swami Ramdas sometimes used "Anandashram" as a metaphor.
 He once wrote in a letter to a friend: "Ramdas reiterates with a saint who cries out, "Joy - always Joy".
 But where is this joy?
 Is it in the Ashram or in the heart of the Ashramite?
 Or, in the heart of the one, who has tuned himself to the immortal source of joy within oneself?
 Verily, Anandashram is in your own heart; Anandashram, the blissful expression of God, which is the entire universe, is really within you."